 Planning to travel or live abroad for an extended period?
 As a U.S. permanent resident, leaving the country for more than 6–12 months without preparation can result in your green card being considered abandoned.

 A Reentry Permit (Form I‑131) allows green card holders to stay outside the U.S. for up to 2 years without losing permanent resident status.
+Learn more about maintaining permanent residence and the obligations that come with a green card.
+If your card is expiring, also review green card renewal options.
+Sponsoring a spouse?
+See our page on green card holder spouse petitions.
+Schedule a consultation before your trip to protect your status.

 Applying before you leave the U.S. is essential.
 Once filed, biometrics (fingerprinting) must be completed in the U.S. before departure unless special accommodations are made.